finwo/c-usbreset/README.md

 Build
 -----

-Simple running `make` should build the binary on a posix system
+Simply running `make` should build the binary on a posix system

 Install
 -------